ewang26/publishing_to_maven/Deploying_to_Sonatype.md

 mvn clean deploy -P release
 ```

-## 3. Performing a Release Development with the Maven Release Plugin
+## 3. Performing a Release Development with the Maven Release Plugin (optional)
 You must edit your 'pom.xml' file to include the following plugin since it is necessary when pushing to the Sonatype repository:
 ```
 <plugin>